Halloween Ends: Plot

 On Halloween night in 2019, 21-year-old Corey Cunningham babysits a young boy named Jeremy Allen who pulls a prank on him by locking him inside the attic.
 Just as Jeremy's parents come home, Corey kicks the door open and accidentally knocks Jeremy over a staircase railing to his death.
 Corey is arrested for aggravated manslaughter, but is cleared by the judge.
 Nonetheless, Corey is made an outcast by the citizens of Haddonfield, Illinois.

 Three years later, Haddonfield is still reeling from the aftermath of Michael Myers's latest killing spree in 2018, (Note: As depicted in both Halloween (2018) and Halloween Kills (2021)) while Michael has vanished.
 Laurie Strode is writing a memoir and living with her granddaughter Allyson.
 Meanwhile, Corey is working at his stepfather's salvage yard.
 On his way home one day, he is accosted by high school bullies and injures himself in the process.
 Laurie, having witnessed the incident, brings Corey to the doctor's office where Allyson is working herself.
-Allyson and Corey develop a relationship and later attend a Halloween party, where Corey is confronted by Mrs. Allen when she recognizes him.
+Allyson and Corey agree to a date at a Halloween party, where Corey is confronted by Mrs. Allen when she recognizes him.
 Corey leaves the party and runs into the bullies who throw him off a bridge.
 Unconscious, he is dragged into the sewers where Michael resides and is choked by him, but Michael eventually lets him go.
 As he crawls out, Corey is threatened by a homeless man.
 In a struggle, Corey stabs the man to death and flees.

-At a dinner date, Corey and Allyson are harassed by her ex-boyfriend who previously arrested Corey for Jeremy's death in the past; Corey later retaliates by luring the harasser into the sewer to be killed by Michael.
-Not long afterwards Allyson is passed over for a promotion at work, in favor of a nurse who is having an affair with the doctor.
+During a dinner date, Corey and Allyson are harassed by her ex-boyfriend, an officer who previously arrested Corey for Jeremy's death.
+Corey later retaliates by luring him into the sewer to be killed by Michael.
+Soon after, Allyson is passed over for a promotion at work, in favor of a nurse who is having an affair with the doctor.
 When Corey finds out about this, he kills the doctor at his home while Michael kills the nurse.
-Allyson, still unaware of Corey's latest actions, plans to leave Haddonfield with an insistent Corey because of the past trauma while Laurie realizes Corey is infected by Michael's evil; their differing mindsets cause their relationship to fracture.
-Corey, while sleeping in the spot where Jeremy died, hallucinates a conversation with Laurie where she offers to help him on the condition that he distance himself from Allyson.
-In response, Corey retorts by blaming her for the events that have occurred in Haddonfield before issuing her an ultimatum - if he cannot have Allyson then no one will.
+Allyson, unaware of Corey's murders, plans to leave Haddonfield with an insistent Corey to escape their trauma.
+Speaking with Jeremy's father, Laurie realizes Corey is "infected" by Michael's evil, but her wariness fractures her and Allyson's relationship.